dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

  3. Using the adjustment laser, use the fiber adjusters to maximize signal into port F (you might have to lower the adjustment laser strength if you saturate).
  4. Now, use the two source mirrors for A to fine-tune and optimize alignment.
  5. When finished with the adjustment laser, you can switch it off and then optimize the single photon input.
- 6. Repeat steps 1-4 with another fiber coupler and the output of source B.
+ 6. Repeat steps 1-5 with another fiber coupler and the output of source B.

 **Part 2:** Optimize for coincidence counts.

 The goal of this part is to ensure that the two single-photon arms are aligned for optimal coincidence counts.

- 1. Connect one fiber output port directly to F.
+ 1. Connect one fiber output port of the fiber setup shown in {numref}`fig-t3e1-fiber-interferometer` to the external fiber going to detector A.
  2. Connect the other fiber output port to a fiber coupler.
 Place this coupler and a 45 degree mirror to direct it into the detector port for A.
  3. Align the output of this fiber coupler to the detector for A.  You may need the adjustment laser for optimization before switching to the single-photon source.
- 4. Once detectors A and F have signal, optimize thier coincident cout rate (this shoudl be in the thousands).
+ 4. Once detectors A and F have signal, optimize thier coincident cout rate (this should be in the thousands).

 **Part 3:** Align the fiber beam splitter.